 First, make sure to wait long enough.
 The heating process may last about 3 minutes, so be patient.
 If nothing happens after this time, then make sure that:

-is the handle lowered completely and you have the brew setting screen.
+2. The handle is lowered completely and you have the brew setting screen.

 If everything seems fine, the water reservoir is in place, brew button has been pressed and nothing happens for more than 5 minutes, call customer service to help you troubleshoot your brewer.